acaraton/xiaomi/README.md

 * Plug the Yi camera

 The camera will start.
 The led will indicate the current status :
-* orange : camera startup
+* yellow : camera startup
 * blue blinking : network configuration in progress (connec to wifi, set up the IP address)
 * blue : network configuration is OK.
 Camera is ready to use.